Retrieval-augmented Decoding for Improving Truthfulness in Open-ended Generation: Experiments and Results

 \subsection{Ablation Studies}

-In this section, we investigate six hyperparameters: grounding space size, top-$N$ contexts, chunk size, $\alpha$, $\gamma$, and embedding model choice.
-To isolate the effect of each individual hyperparameter, we fix all other hyperparameters to their default values as used in the main experimental setup.
-To reduce computational overhead, we evaluate the first two across all three models, while the remaining four are tested on Qwen2.5-3B using only the T$*$I metric.
-Qualitative case studies illustrating differences in output truthfulness and informativeness across decoding methods are provided in Appendix~\ref{app:case-study}.
+In this section, we investigate four hyperparameters (grounding space size, chunk size, $\alpha$, and $\tau$) and one design choice related to retrieval (exact-match contexts).
+All other configurations are fixed to their default settings.
+To reduce computational overhead, we evaluate the first setting across all four models, while the remaining factors are tested on Qwen2.5-7B as a representative model.